A NSW Government website

 Information on matters the Commissioner can respond to and how and where to make individual complaints.

-Please note that the Commissioner and the PSC do not have a general power or function of investigating complaints about NSW public sector agencies, or how agencies deliver their services or perform their functions.
+The Commissioner does not have power to investigate or conciliate individual complaints about decisions by NSW public sector agencies or how they deliver their services or perform their functions.

 Nature of enquiry or complaint Where to get help